Buying Property in Marrakech as a Foreigner: Complete 2026 Guide

 Key Legal Considerations

-- No Restrictions on Property Type: Foreigners can purchase apartments, villas, riads, and commercial properties
+- No Restrictions on Property Type: Foreigners can purchase apartments, villas, riads, and commercial properties.

-- Agricultural Land Restrictions: Special authorization is required for agricultural properties exceeding 5 hectares
+- Agricultural Land Restrictions: Special authorization is required for agricultural properties exceeding 5 hectares.

-- Title Verification: All properties must have clear title (“Titre Foncier”) registered with the Conservation Foncière
+- Title Verification: All properties must have clear title (“Titre Foncier”) registered with the Conservation Foncière.

-- Notary Requirement: All property transactions must be completed through a Moroccan notary (“Adoul”)
+- Notary Requirement: All property transactions must be completed through a Moroccan notary (“Adoul”).

-- Registration: Property must be registered with the Land Registry within 3 months of purchase
+- Registration: Property must be registered with the Land Registry within 3 months of purchase.

-For current legal information, consult the Official Portal of the Kingdom of Morocco or the Moroccan Customs and Indirect Taxes Administration for tax regulations.
+For legal information, consult the Official Portal of the Kingdom of Morocco or the Moroccan Customs and Indirect Taxes Administration for tax regulations.

 The Buying Process: Step-by-Step Guide